jingkecn/Trie.Net/README.md

 // Micro
 ```

 > You think that's it?!
-No, it is a lot more than you could image!
+No, it is a lot more than you could imagine!
 Try me!

 ## Features